scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 Sampling Methods
 ----------------

-Random sampling of the percentiles for each variable can be done using scipy's pseudo-random number generator (PRNG), or with any of the low-discrepancy methods in `scip.stats.qmc` Quasi-Monte Carlo module.
-Quasi-Monte Carlo in general provides faster :math:`O(\log(n)^k n^{-1})` convergence compared to the :math:`O(n^{-1/2})` convergence of random sampling :cite:`caflisch1998monte`.
-Available as low-discrepancy options are regular or scrambled Sobol sequences, regular or scrambled Halton sequences, or Latin Hypercube Sampling.
-In general, the `'sobol_random'` method that generates Sobol sequences with Owen scrambling :cite:`sobol1967distribution` :cite:`owen2020dropping` is recommended in nearly all cases as the sequence with the best known convergence :cite:`christensen2018progressive`, balanced integration properties as long as the number of cases is a power of 2, and a fairly flat frequency spectra (though the sampling spectra is rarely a concern) :cite:`perrier2018sequences`.
-See Fig. :ref:`figsampling` for a visual comparison of a subset of the options.
+Random sampling of the percentiles for each variable can be done using scipy's pseudo-random number generator (PRNG), or with any of the low-discrepancy methods from the `scip.stats.qmc` quasi-Monte Carlo (QMC) module.
+QMC in general provides faster :math:`O(\log(n)^k n^{-1})` convergence compared to the :math:`O(n^{-1/2})` convergence of random sampling :cite:`caflisch1998monte`.
+Available low-discrepancy options are regular or scrambled Sobol sequences, regular or scrambled Halton sequences, or Latin Hypercube Sampling.
+In general, the `'sobol_random'` method that generates Sobol sequences with Owen scrambling :cite:`sobol1967distribution` :cite:`owen2020dropping` is recommended in nearly all cases as the sequence with the fastest QMC convergence :cite:`christensen2018progressive`, balanced integration properties as long as the number of cases is a power of 2, and a fairly flat frequency spectra (though the sampling spectra is rarely a concern) :cite:`perrier2018sequences`.
+See Fig. :ref:`figsampling` for a visual comparison of some of the options.

 .. figure:: sampling.png